DIDSR/ValidPath/README.md

 ### Pre-requirements

-In order to use WSIToolbox, you need to install some python package.
+In order to use WSIToolbox, you need to install some additional python packages.
 It is recommended to install the same version specified in this section (and in the requirement.txt).
 WSIToolbox was tested on the following environment:
 - Linux System (Tested on Ubuntu 18.04.3 LTS)
 - Python 3.8